Sambir

 • Lights snacks such as Cookies every day.

-• National Park Permits
+• Sagarmatha National Park Permit.

-• Water tablets.
+• Water purification tablets.

-• Sleeping Bags and Down Jackets during the Trek.
+• Sleeping Bags, Down Jackets and duffel bags during the Trek. if you don’t have your own.

 • Assistance for emergency Rescue.